 Backflow Prevention Device Testing & Repair

-As a Certified Backflow Tester, Western Rooter is able to offer backflow prevention device testing and repairs at competitive prices.
+As a Certified Backflow Tester in LA County, Western Rooter is able to offer backflow prevention device testing and repairs at competitive prices.
 Testing is a simple procedure.
 We use digital equipment to help us identify problems with a backflow device, so that we can determine if the device should be replaced, or if there are other problems on the line which will need to be addressed instead.

 We understand that the expense of testing and maintaining back flow prevention is a new concept for some of our customers, and they often have questions about these devices when they learn they are required.